Sexual Assault Nurse Examiners

-The Sexual Assault Nurse Examiners (SANE) nurses are an integral part of the Gundersen’s Emergency Services.
-SANE nurses are available 24/7 to provide objective forensic examinations, education and support to victims (all ages) of sexual assault or domestic violence.
+The Sexual Assault Nurse Examiners (SANE) nurses are available 24/7 to provide objective forensic examinations, education and support to victims (all ages) of sexual assault or domestic violence.

-The SANE nurse or other Gundersen medical personnel (Emergency Services physicians or nurses) first assess the victim’s need for urgent or emergency medical care.
-After the victim’s medical condition is stabilized or it’s determined that immediate medical care is not needed, the SANE nurse begins an evidentiary exam.
-During the exam, the nurse examiner:
+The SANE nurse or other Gundersen medical personnel (Emergency Services physicians or nurses) first assess the patient’s need for urgent or emergency medical care.
+After the patient’s medical condition is stabilized or it’s determined that immediate medical care is not needed, the SANE nurse begins an evidentiary exam:

-- Collects and preserves medical forensic evidence and documents findings
+- Collect and preserve medical forensic evidence and document findings

-- Provides the victim with preventive medications and counseling for sexually transmitted diseases and pregnancy as necessary
+- Provide preventive medications and counseling for sexually transmitted diseases and pregnancy as necessary

-- Works with the victim to create a safe plan
+- Work with the victim to create a safe plan

-- Connect patient with patient advocate social worker
+- Connect with patient advocate social worker and further psychological care

 What to do if you are sexually assaulted

 - Get to a safe place as soon as possible.

 - It’s important to be seen by medical professionals who can assess your injuries, collect evidence, document the assault and provide you with the support you need.